IBM/generate-insights-from-data-formats-with-watson/README.md

 > Enhance the efficiency of spare parts in the automobile industry to reduce warranty claims by taking the customer feedback after the service.

 Customer feedback is captured in a form which is unstructured where the keywords are extracted from the problem statement and compared with the inventory system having structured information to check the quality and durability.
-If there are repeated complaints about specific sku's then the manifacturing cycle of the specific sku's should be reviewed for improvements which can enhance the durability of the spare parts and can reduce the warranty claims.
+If there are repeated complaints about specific sku's then the manufacturing cycle of the specific sku's should be reviewed for improvements which can enhance the durability of the spare parts and can reduce the warranty claims.
 This will also help the R & D team to come up with new features for the existing components to deliver superior performance which can enhance the customer experience resulting in increased sales.

 Identifying the key parts causing the failure.
 Collecting failure descriptions to include: